AnWiercze/NanopoReaTA/README.md

 #### Installation on Linux based systems

-Paths used by NanopoReaTA should not contain any spaces int their names.
-Pathways should always be named with underscores "_" instead of spaces " ". (e.g "Linux data" -> "Linux_data")
+!IMPORTANT NOTE: All path selected by NanopoReaTA should not contain any spaces in their names.
+Paths should always be named with underscores "_" instead of spaces " ". (e.g "Linux data" -> "Linux_data")!

 Open a bash shell Ctrl + Alt + T. Type the following command to install docker and build a docker image: